Francis H. Parker

-Francis Haywood Parker (June 23, 1920 - July 13, 2004) was an American philosopher and Charles A. Dana Professor of Philosophy at Colby College.
+Francis Howard Parker (June 23, 1920 – July 13, 2004) was an American philosopher and Charles A. Dana Professor of Philosophy at Colby College.

 Life

-He was born in Kuala Lumpur to Reverend Walter G. and Alma Shell Parker.
-He received his BA from the University of Evansville, his MA from Indiana University and his PhD from Harvard University.
+He was born in Kuala Lumpur in Federated Malay States to Reverend Walter G. and Alma Shell Parker.
+He received his BA from the Evansville College in 1941, his MA from Indiana University Bloomington and his PhD from Harvard University in 1949.
 He was a president of the Metaphysical Society of America.

+He served in the United States Army Air Forces from 1942 to 1945, where he was a flight instructor and became a captain.

+He died at MaineGeneral Medical Center in Augusta on July 13, 2004, and was buried at the Friends Cemetery in Vassalboro.